anodeychuk/OdeyTech.ProductivityKit/README.md

 We welcome contributions to `OdeyTech.ProductivityKit`!
 Feel free to submit pull requests or raise issues to help us improve the library.

 ## License
-`OdeyTech.ProductivityKit` is released under the [MIT License][LICENSE].
+`OdeyTech.ProductivityKit` is released under the [Non-Commercial License][LICENSE].
 See the LICENSE file for more information.

 ## Stay in Touch
 For more information, updates, and future releases, follow me on [LinkedIn][LIn] I'd be happy to connect and discuss any questions or ideas you might have.